-V. Findings
+5.0 Findings

-The Findings Section of this report is organized into four sections.
-These four sections will describe the level of implementation of the four components by site and the results and outcome data associated with the programs, namely services provided, the changes in criminal activity, and the economic impact.
-More specifically, the findings are presented in the following order:
+The Findings section of this report is organized into four sections.
+These four sections will describe the level of implementation of the four components by site and the results and data associated with the programs, namely services provided, the changes in the number of crimes reported to law enforcement, and the economic impact.